awsdocs/amazon-rds-user-guide/doc_source/security_iam_service-with-iam.md

- All RDS API actions support the `aws:RequestedRegion` condition key\.
+ All RDS API operations support the `aws:RequestedRegion` condition key\.

 To see a list of Amazon RDS condition keys, see [Condition Keys for Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-policy-keys) in the *IAM User Guide*\.
 To learn with which actions and resources you can use a condition key, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-actions-as-permissions)\.